-On 17 July 2019, the Italian Competition Authority (“ICA”) concluded an investigation, finding that two separate agreements had been implemented to distort the competitive dynamics in the market for corrugated-cardboard sheets, and the market for corrugated-cardboard packaging respectively.
-The agreements involved manufacturers of corrugated-cardboard sheets and packaging, as well as the trade association Gruppo Italiano Fabbricanti Cartone Ondulato (GIFCO).
-They were fined a total of over EUR 287 million, one of the highest fines ever imposed in Italy.
+On 17 July 2019, the Italian Competition Authority (Autorità Garante della Concorrenza e del Mercato – “AGCM”) concluded an investigation, finding that two separate agreements had been implemented to distort competition in the market for corrugated cardboard sheets and the market for corrugated cardboard packaging respectively.
+The agreements involved the main companies that manufacture corrugated cardboard sheets and packaging, as well as the relevant trade association Gruppo Italiano Fabbricanti Cartone Ondulato (GIFCO).